shawnferry/HOL7712-gitbook/solaris-and-puppet.md

 * package - Install and remove packages
 * service - enable and disable services

-Oracle has extended that support with additional types for Solaris 11 and 12 in the [oracle-solaris\_providers](https://github.com/oracle/puppet-solaris_providers) puppet module.
-As of this writing the module is not available on the Puppet Forge.
+Oracle has extended that support with additional types for Solaris in the [oracle-solaris\_providers](https://github.com/oracle/puppet-solaris_providers) puppet module.
+As of this writing, the module is not available on the Puppet Forge.

 ## Oracle Additions to Puppet